sneeuwballen/zipperposition/README.md

     $ zipperposition pelletier_problems/pb47.p --ord rpo6 --timeout 30

-Several tools are shipped with `Logtk`, including a CNF converter, a type-checker, etc. They are built if the flag `--enable-tools` is set.
+Several tools are shipped with Zipperposition, including a CNF converter, a type-checker, etc. They are built if the flag `--enable-tools` is set.
 Documentation will be built provided `--enable-docs` is set.